A philosophical work in progress.

-Spirituality is the pursuit of awareness – broken down into Philosophy and Science.
+- Spirituality is the pursuit of awareness, comprised of Philosophy and Science.

-- Theologies are not provable or applicable in the real world.
+- Grand Theory – theories that are not provable or applicable in the real world.

-- Practical Theories are not provable, but they are applicable.
+- Practical Theory – theories that are not provable, but are applicable.

 The Evolution of Our Thought Process